From Python data

 y = x.permute(1, 0) # Reorder dimensions

-# COPY operations (new memory allocated)
+# COPY operations (allocate new memory)

 y = x.clone() # Explicit copy (preserves grad_fn)